Research

 Working papers

 “The China shock and internal migration: evidence from bilateral migration flows” with Jaerim Choi and Seung Hoon Lee.
-Mar.
-2025.
-[Working paper].
+Feb.
+2026.
+[Working paper] [Replication package].
 Revise and Resubmit, Canadian Journal of Economics.

 [2] “Does political conflict hurt immigration?
 Evidence from the South Korea – China THAAD Dispute” with Jongkwan Lee.
 Aug.
 2024.
 Published in Southern Economic Journal [Paper].